rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 - Firebolt objects can be added in JavaScript files located in the `cypress/fixtures/fireboltCalls` folder.
 Ex: `cypress/fixtures/fireboltCalls/accessibility.js`
 - Firebolt objects present in the config module will take priority if the same key is present in FCS.
+- Firebolt objects name must be in uppercase.
 - Firebolt object is initialized using [the environment has been set up for {string} tests](../../support/step_definitions/testSetup.md#the-environment-has-been-set-up-for-string-tests) glue

 ### Below is the sample format of a dynamic firebolt object